wanghaisheng/tiktoka-studio-uploader/README.md

 ## features included in the GUI version

-### no limit of video counts
+* → no limit of video counts

-you may got hundreds of historical videos or prepare 200+ viedo for new product.
+you may got hundreds of historical videos or prepare 200+ video for new product.

-1000+ is possible especially for backup usage as private
+1000+ is possible especially for archive or backup usage as private

-###  you don't have to edit all metadata one by one
+* → you don't have to edit all metadata one by one

-description combine from prefix, suffix and video filename tags combine from preferred tags and ai based generated topic related tags pulish time can automatically set without any effort
+Full description combine from prefix, suffix and video filename tags combine from preferred tags and AI based generated topic related tags publish time can automatically set without any effort

-### auto generate thumbnail from video hightlight
+* → auto generate thumbnail from video highlight

-you can using these as startpoint to add overlay text to make it more clickbait to get traffic
+you can using these as starting point to add overlay text to make it more click-bait to get traffic

+* → auto generate Tags from AI
+It can detect keywords search and  existing video gaps in your niche and generate suggestions.
-### auto add Free copyright music

-some music is the secret weapon to traffic, you need dig it by yourself.and also not to share with others
+* → auto add Free copyright music some music is the secret weapon to traffic, you need dig it by yourself.and also not to share with others

-### invisible watermark
+* → invisible watermark

-at some day if you got viral  someone will steal your content to repost over other platform, cut off your logo or other visible watermark,with this invisible/hidden watermark technology, you can hardless lost the battle
+at some day if you got viral someone will steal your content to re-post over other platform, cut off your logo or other visible watermark,with this invisible/hidden watermark technology, you can hardly lost the battle

-### multi-account and multi-channel under one account

-as a newbie you will not want to be limited to only using one account.
+* → multi-account and multi-channel under one account as a newbie you will not want to be limited to only using one account.
 It will save your time to success

-### auto set schedule time to public for each video
-bulk publish.
-it seems no other lib supports this feature yet
+* → auto set schedule time to public for each video bulk publish. it seems no other lib supports this feature yet you can explicitly specify a date and time for each video or you can set publish policy and daily public count, for example, daily count is 4, you got 5 videos, then first 4 will be published 1 day after the upload date, the other 1 will be 2 days after the upload date

-### video upload in batch
+* → video upload in batch

-all you need is choose the video directory
+for those who want a one click setting and went to bed ,get jobs all  done after wake up in th morning all you need is choose the video directory

-### Installed on PC, access from PC and mobile
+* → Installed on PC, access from PC and mobile

+We'd love to hear your feedback on our new feature! 😊

 ------